phylotastic/datelifedocker/README.md

 Will log you into the server so you can look around (i.e., in the /srv dir).

 Once you've finished looking around, just type `exit` and you will be logged out.

+You can run multiple instances using

+`docker-compose up -d --scale datelife=10` for ten instances